Last Updated on June 4, 2023 by Dave Farquhar

 During those times when no one is selling reproduction Lionel smoke pellets, there have always been weird rumors about the reason why.
 I’ve heard stories about how a kid ate a bottle of them and got sick.
 And some people just blame whoever they don’t like.
 Another train manufacturer.
 The government.
 Ford.
 General Motors.

 That means to turn a reasonable profit, the pellets would have to sell for about 48 cents a piece.
-As much as people complain about the cost of smoke fluid, there is no way they will pay $0.50 for a week of postwar train running.
+As much as people complain about the cost of smoke fluid, there is no way they will pay 50 cents for a week of postwar train running.

 For comparison, in 1953, a bottle containing a quantity of 50 pellets sold for 50 cents.
 That’s $5.18 in 2021 dollars, and that was with an extra middleman involved.
-Vintage original bottles of smoke pellets typically sell for $20.
-So it’s cheaper to buy the collectible original pellets and use those, rather than new production.
+Vintage original bottles of smoke pellets typically sell for $20, or about 40 cents per pellet.
+So it’s cheaper to buy the collectible original pellets and use those.